springernature/vpat/springerlink.md

 We are actively working to find and repair these problems.
 <br><br>
 Pages rendered in the <strong>newer</strong> design (currently articles, Chapters, books, book series, reference works, reference work entries, and collections) use correctly-structured headings and generally display visible and appropriately associated labels for input fields.
-<br><br>
-The Freshdesk customer services widget injects controls with inadequate labels, making it difficult or impossible to use the controls with Assistive Technology.
-We are actively working to solve this problem.
-Additionally, we have provided alternate means of accessing customer services on our "Contact Us" page, including a contact email address, a support ticket system, and helpdesk telephone numbers.
 </td>
 </tr>
 <tr id="focus-visible" valign="top">